dgkimura/paxos/README.md

 ## Setup
-Create a `replicaset` file in the directory where the parliament will run.
+Create a `paxos.replicaset` file in the directory where the parliament will run.

 ```
-$ echo 127.0.0.1:8080 >> replicaset
+$ echo 127.0.0.1:8080 >> paxos.replicaset
 ```